azsry/phasmophobia_mechanics/README.md

 - When a smudge stick is used (i.e. starts smoking), the game checks if the smudge stick is within 6m of the ghost.
 If this is the case, the ghost will will:
   - add a random value between 20 and 30 to their activity multiplier,
   - stop the ghost from hunting for 90s (or 180s for Spirits)
+  - halt a hunting ghost for 5 seconds
   - stop Yureis from wandering for 90s